MirrorYuChen/workflow-ai/README.md

 This preparation only need to do once before all the requests.

 The parameters for all the functions are fixed :
-- const std::string& arguments : the arguments from LLMs in Json format, e.g. {"location":"Shenzhen"}
+- arguments : the arguments from LLMs in Json format, e.g. {"location":"Shenzhen"}
-- FunctionResult *result : the result to fill
+- result : the return value for our function to fill

 ```cpp
 void get_current_weather(const std::string& arguments, FunctionResult *result)